-Well, I’m glad it’s found success in your organization.
+Question #5: Well, I’m glad it’s found success in your organization.
 It sounds like it does just what we’re talking about, decreasing anxiety, being consistent.
-Also you know, more check-ins are maybe, more supportive of both employees and supervisors.
+Also you know, more check-ins are maybe more supportive of both employees and supervisors.
 Can you give any real life examples of how this work?
 13:24

-Yeah, yeah for sure.
-So, an example would be…let’s say I’m about to meet with one of my youth librarians, okay.
-So I’m the director, and we’ve scheduled a one-on-one check-in.
+An example would be—let’s say I’m about to meet with one of my youth librarians, okay.
+I’m the director, and we’ve scheduled a one-on-one check-in.
 We know we both have the time on our calendar.
 We’re in a confidential place where we can both talk.
 We’re not out on the floor.
 We’re in my office, or in a meeting room, wherever, some place quiet.

 Then we get together, and I might say to my librarian, Hey, thanks for meeting with me.
 When we met last in June you were in the middle of Summer Reading Club.
 How do you feel it went this year?
 Then the librarian’s going to explain all the great things that happened in the Summer Reading Club, if there were any challenges or whatnot.
 And, you can talk about that a little bit.

-So, that’s the ice breaker, reflecting on what’s happened in the past.
+That’s the ice breaker, reflecting on what’s happened in the past.
 Then, I can now talk about something that I assigned as a goal.
-For example I’d say, I know you were going to do some job shadowing with another librarian, Emily, for example – to learn some of her storytime techniques.
+For example I’d say, I know you were going to do some job shadowing with another librarian, Emily, for example—to learn some of her storytime techniques.
 How’s that been going for you?

 We take it for granted, but our people are really, really good at knowing how to run a library system.
 Even if we’re not necessarily there giving them direct feedback, or direction every single day, they know what needs to be done.